Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: Other resampling-spaces

-A series of papers have studied the strong chromatic number of graphs, typically in terms of their maximum degree $\Delta$.
-In \cite{haxell2008}, Haxell showed that such a coloring exists when $b \geq (11/4 + \epsilon) \Delta$ and $\Delta$ is sufficiently large; this is the best bound currently known.
+As another application, consider \emph{strong coloring}: given a graph $G$ with a partition of the vertices into $k$ blocks each of size $b$ (i.e., $V = V_1 \sqcup \dots \sqcup V_k$), we would like to find a proper $b$-coloring such that every block has exactly $b$ colors.
+In \cite{haxell2008}, Haxell showed that such a coloring exists when $b \geq c\Delta$ and $\Delta$ is sufficiently large, for some constant $c \leq 11/4$; this is the best bound currently known.
 Furthermore, the constant $11/4$ cannot be improved to any number strictly less than $2$.
-In \cite{harris-srin-perm}, a variety of algorithms are given for constructing the colorings.
-These algorithms require $b \geq c \Delta$, where $c$ is a constant; however, the constant $c$ does not match those given by \cite{haxell2008}.
-Two algorithms in particular are noteworthy: the first is a sequential algorithm requiring $b \geq 5 \Delta$, and the second is an RNC algorithm requiring $b \geq \frac{256}{27} (1 + \epsilon) \Delta$ (precise running time not stated).
-Our new LLLL algorithms gives a crisper version of this, which is perhaps the first parallel algorithm for strong-coloring with reasonable bounds on both the number of colors and the run-time: \begin{proposition} Given an partition of $G$ into blocks of size $b \geq \frac{256}{27} (1 + \epsilon) \Delta$, a coloring of $G$ can be found in $O( \epsilon^{-1} \log^4 n)$ time. \end{proposition}
+In \cite{harris-srin-perm}, a variety of LLL-based algorithms are given for constructing the colorings, with worse bounds on $b$ and with large (unspecified) runtimes.
+Our LLLL algorithms gives a crisp result, which is perhaps the first parallel algorithm with reasonable bounds on both $b$ and the run-time: \begin{proposition} Given a partition of $G$ into blocks of size $b \geq (\frac{256}{27} + \epsilon) \Delta$, a coloring of $G$ can be found in $O( \frac{\log^4 n}{\epsilon})$ time whp. \end{proposition} \begin{proof} Consider the probability space of uniform distribution over permutations $\pi_1, \dots, \pi_k$, wherein each $\pi_i$ is a permutation of the vertices in block $V_i$.
+For each edge $e = (v, v')$ with $v \in V_i, v' \in V_{i'}$, and each value $\ell = 1, \dots, b$, we have a bad-event $\pi_{i}(v) = \ell \wedge \pi_{i'}(v') = \ell$.
+Harris \& Srinivasan \cite{harris-srin-perm} show that this satisfies the LLLL cluster-expansion criterion with $\epsilon$-slack when $b \geq (\frac{256}{27} + \epsilon) \Delta$.
+Furthermore, the probability space is the cartesian product of $k$ copies of the uniform distribution on $S_b$.
+By Observation~\ref{cart-obs}, this has an amenable resampling-space. \end{proof}

+We note that, subsequent to the original version of this paper, a variety of works have appeared with better bounds on the colors and the runtime for strong coloring \cite{graf, graf2, harris-det}.
+Most recently, \cite{harris-det} provides a deterministic sequential poly-time algorithm for $b \geq (3 + \epsilon) \Delta$ and a deterministic parallel algorithm with $O(\log^3 n)$ runtime for $b \geq (5+ \epsilon) \Delta$, for any constant $\epsilon > 0$.